Last Updated on October 21, 2021

 Any project you apply for stays in their wait-list for 60 days.
 If there is no vacancy in the project during that time, they will remove you from the list and you can apply for qualification again.

 Now they might also not instantly be visible to you after 60 days.
 But I noticed several projects that I had already applied for, was back in my “All Projects” tab.
 I applied for several of them again and was selected in one or two (finally).

 The idea here is to have your application in process for as many projects as possible.
-Since their acceptance rate is low (maybe due to their wait-list), you might get another project in that time.
+Since their acceptance rate is low (maybe due to their wait-list), you might get another project at that time.
 This way, I’ve found that throughout my 2 years of using the platform, the amount of work that is available has been consistently available.

 We need to understand that as an independent contractor, you are at the very end of their employee chain.
 You are only contacted when there is work available, and there are several decision-makers on when and how much work will be available.

 Also, There are natural business rules applied here.
 For example, you might not see many new projects appearing around November, December.
-You can call it holiday season, closing time, or whatever you like.
+You can call it the holiday season, closing time, or whatever you like.

-(So if you sign up around november, december…don’t expect to get work until january or february.)
+(So if you sign up around November, December…don’t expect to get work until January or February.)